facebookresearch/Detectron/README.md

 Detectron is Facebook AI Research's software system that implements state-of-the-art object detection algorithms, including [Mask R-CNN](https://arxiv.org/abs/1703.06870).
 It is written in Python and powered by the [Caffe2](https://github.com/caffe2/caffe2) deep learning framework.

-This update to the original Detectron code aims to communicate object detection information over a ROS node, aiding in computer vision projects in the field of Robotics.
+This update to the original Detectron code aims to communicate images with segmentation and object identification over a ROS node, aiding in computer vision projects in the field of Robotics.
 See [`INSTALL.md`](INSTALL.md) for installation instructions for Caffe2 and Detectron.
 Note that this project has been tested on ROS Kinetic with python 2.
 See [`ROS_Instructions.md`](ROS_Instructions.md) for ROS-specific instructions.

 Currently, I am working on finetuning the ROS detectron with custom datasets.